sergiogcharles/sergiogcharles.github.io/_pages/about.md

 social: true  # includes so cial icons at the bottom of the page
 ---

 I am a recent graduate of Stanford University, where I studied mathematics and computer science, with a concentration in artificial intelligence and machine learning.
 I will be returning to complete my Masters in statistics.
 I have also done research in pure mathematics, reinforcement learning and natural language processing.

 I am excited about the opportunity to leverage machine learning approaches to solve dynamic, real-world problems in technology, particularly robotics.
 In my opinion, the most compelling realization of artificial intelligence is with everyday physical assistants.
 My goal is to create end-to-end physical agents that can few-shot learn and rapidly generalize to a distribution of unseen tasks.
-I am currently working at [QuantRes](https://quantres.com/), where I apply machine learning for quantitative trading.
+I am currently working at [QuantRes](https://quantres.com/), where I apply machine learning to quantitative trading.

 <!-- I am seeking new opportunities in artificial intelligence/machine learning, particularly related to robotics and grounding control with natural language.
 I am currently working at [QuantRes](https://quantres.com/), where I apply machine learning for quantitative trading. -->